9 Sustainable Running Shoes – Run Like The World Depends On It

 Price Range: $90–$150

-The most sustainable running shoes are those that will last a long time and Merrell’s trial runners are made for years of puddle splashing, hill ascending, and hundreds of miles of rough terrain.
+Merrell’s running shoes and sustainable hiking shoes are made for years of puddle splashing, hill ascending, and hundreds of miles of rough terrain.

 Merrell’s Ethical & Sustainability Practices